jscriptcoder/Gymie-Client/README.md

 ## Installation

-Gymie-client is available as a [NPM package](https://www.npmjs.com/package/gymie), and can installed as a dependency as usual:
+Gymie-Client is available as a [NPM package](https://www.npmjs.com/package/gymie), and can installed as a dependency as usual:

 ```bash
 $ npm install gymie
 ```

-You can also clone the repo and npm-link the library as follow:
+You can also clone the repo and npm-link the library as follows, although there isn't really a good readon to do it this way, unless you wanna contribute to the library and test it locally.

 ```bash
 $ git clone https://github.com/jscriptcoder/Gymie-Client